emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

 ### Create a subaccount

-If you've followed from the previous section, you have Axion CLI installed and a full-access key on your machine.
+If you've followed from the previous section, you have Fermi CLI installed and a full-access key on your machine.
 While developing, it's a best practice to create a subaccount and deploy the contract to it.
 This makes it easy to quickly delete and recreate the subaccount, which wipes the state swiftly and starts from scratch.
-Let's use Axion CLI to create a subaccount and fund with 1 Axion:
+Let's use Fermi CLI to create a subaccount and fund with 1 Fermi:

     near create-account crossword.friend.testnet --masterAccount friend.testnet --initialBalance 1